 Dosing Cannabis for Anxiety: Start Low, Go Slow

-Consumption Methods for Anxiety Relief:
+Consumption Methods for Anxiety Relief

-- Edibles: Longer-lasting effects but delayed onset
+- Edibles: Longer-lasting effects but a delayed onset of 60–90 minutes — start very low

 Cannabis for Depression: Lifting Mood Naturally